-*** PLEASE NOTE: Due to the COVID-19 situation, I have been seeing clients online for over three months.
-My office is at 9 Great Russell Street, WC1B 3NH (close proximity to Tottenham Court Road Station) so any sessions going forward can be held there assuming you feel OK to do so, you do not have any pre-conditions that put you in danger and you are not in close proximity with people who are vulnerable to COVID.
+*** PLEASE NOTE: I am currently double vaccinated and I am seeing people who are not shielding or vulnerable in my office which is located at 9 Great Russell Street, WC1B 3NH (close proximity to Tottenham Court Road Station).
 All the necessary precautions are being taken (washing hands, disinfecting surfaces and sofas and having a 2m. distance between us).
 I still offer online sessions for clients who do not wish to see me face to face yet. ***

 I want to book an appointment.
 How can I?